miscavel/ht_module_federation/REFACTOR_FIRST_STRATEGY.md

     *   **Check what WMS depends on**: `madge --summary ./src/WMS`

 ### 2. Strict Enforcement: `dependency-cruiser`
 This is the heavy lifter.
-It allows you to write rules in JSON/JS that fail the build if a forbidden import occurs.
+It allows us to write rules in JSON/JS that fail the build if a forbidden import occurs.

 *   **Install**: `npm install --save-dev dependency-cruiser`
 *   **Configuration** (`.dependency-cruiser.js`):